 the version of the packaging specification the package conforms to.
 Always "1.0" for the current specification.

-It is also possible to create a dependancy on a specific version.
+It is also possible to create a dependency on a specific version, based on Semantic Versioning.
 This can be done by adding either of the attributes: version, semver, semver-min, semver-max.
 The attributes are mutually exclusive, except for semver-min and semver-max, which may appear together.

 A simple version string which has to exactly match the version string of the package to install.